defra-design/design/README.md

 Technology:

 ‘Technology’ means the digital systems, products, tools, hardware and applications we build, maintain and buy.
-Technology exists to support activities and capabilities – and enables us to deliver faster, clearer, simpler services
+Technology exists to support activities and capabilities – and enables us to deliver faster, clearer, simpler services.

 Example